 After much uncertainty about its future, La Bodega Gallery in Barrio Logan will live on in the neighborhood.

-Through a social media post, the gallery shared it would set up inside a former heavy machinery workshop on the corner of National and Sicard, known as The National 92113.
+Through a social media post, the gallery revealed it will be moving into The National 92113, a creative space inside a former heavy machinery workshop on the nearby corner of National and Sicard.

 The Kensington-based firm Ten Seventy Architecture will help design the new floor plan, which is slated to include a gallery space and artist studios.

-In the meantime between the announcement and project completion, La Bodega will be hosting some pop-up art exhibits and fundraisers to cover costs related to permitting and construction.
+In the meantime, La Bodega will be hosting some pop-up art exhibits and fundraisers to cover costs related to permitting and construction.
 A GoFundMe page has also been set up for community members to donate.

-Many cite the gallery as the catalyst for the revival of Logan Avenue from a stretch with vacant commercial spaces into a thriving arts corridor.
+Many cite the gallery as the catalyst for the revival of Logan Avenue from a stretch with vacant commercial spaces into a thriving arts and entertainment corridor.

 La Bodega first announced it was closing its doors at the end of its lease on December 31.
 Management was unable to strike a new lease deal with property owner Nick Inzunza, a former mayor of National City, who demanded a much higher rate which could not be met.
 The initial closing announcement shook Barrio Logan’s artist community, which is currently dealing with the difficulties of gentrification along with neighborhood residents.